What Is Included in CAM Expenses? The Full List (and What Should Be Excluded)

-CAM charges (Common Area Maintenance) cover the costs of operating and maintaining everything outside a tenant's leased space.
-In a standard NNN lease, the tenant pays a pro-rata share of these costs annually — and the list of what qualifies as a "CAM expense" is one of the most disputed areas in commercial real estate.
-Tango Analytics found that 40% of CAM reconciliations across U.S. retail centers contain material errors (cited by PredictAP, February 2026), with misclassified expenses being the single most common source.
+CAM expenses, also called CAM charges, are the costs of operating and maintaining shared property areas outside a tenant's leased space.
+In a standard NNN lease, each tenant pays a pro-rata share of these expenses annually.
+The list of what qualifies as a CAM expense is one of the most disputed areas in commercial real estate: Tango Analytics found that 40% of CAM reconciliations contain material errors, with misclassified expenses as the leading cause.

 Parking lot and exterior maintenance

 Resurfacing, restriping, sweeping, snow removal, and salting fall here.
 For retail and industrial properties, parking lot maintenance is often the largest single CAM line item.
-These are genuine operating expenses — the parking lot wears down and needs regular maintenance.
+These are genuine operating expenses, the parking lot wears down and needs regular maintenance.

 Landscaping